buildio/idrac/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Changelog

+### Version 0.7.2
+- **Added iDRAC Reset Functionality**: New `reset!` method to gracefully restart the iDRAC controller
+- Added CLI command `idrac reset` to restart iDRAC from the command line
+- Improved error handling and reconnection logic during iDRAC restart

 ### Version 0.1.40
 - **Enhanced Return Values**: Methods that return system components now provide RecursiveOpenStruct objects